kata-ai/kata-platform-docs/docs/channels/qiscus.md

 Once finished, you will see the newly-created channel in the list.
 You will also see a Webhook URL for your channel.
 This webhook URL will be added to the Qiscus bot.
 Copy the webhook URL by clicking the copy button next to the Webhook URL field.
 ![Webhook URL in Kata Platform](./images/qiscus/red_webhook.png)

 Next, back to Qiscus dashboard, and go to "Bot Integration" tab.
-Make sure you've enabled it, and then paste the webhook URL in "Bot Webhook URL".
+Make sure you've enabled it, then paste the webhook URL in "Bot Webhook URL", and click "Connect".
 ![Webhook URL in Qiscus](./images/qiscus/red_webhook2.png)

 Now, you can check your Qiscus bot in the Qiscus widget by accessing your previous html file.
 And, voila!
 It works!
 You can now share your newly created chatbot with your friends.